CompSciFutures/APMonitor/README.md

 WantedBy=multi-user.target
 ```

-## Execution Flow

-Here are some basic devnotes on how APMonitor is built, in case you want to modify it.

-Each invocation of APMonitor:

-1. Acquires a PID lockfile via tempfs, using the config path as the hash to support multiple site configs in parallel.
-2. Loads and validates configuration file
-3Loads previous state from state file (if exists)
-4For each monitor:
-   - Checks if `check_every_n_secs` has elapsed since `last_checked`
-   - If due: performs resource check
-   - If down and `notify_every_n_secs` elapsed: sends notifications
-   - If up and heartbeat configured: pings heartbeat URL if due
-   - Updates state atomically
-5. Saves state file with execution timing
-6. Cleans up the PID file if possible.
-7. Exits

-This stateless design allows APMonitor to be killed/restarted safely at any time without losing monitoring history or creating duplicate notifications.

-### Modifying with AI

-APMonitor was designed with an engineering based approach to Vibe Coding in mind, should you wish to change it.

-Steps:

-1. Paste in `READAI.md` (containing an Entrance Prompt) into your favourite AI coding tool (e.g., Grok 4.1 or Claude Sonnet)
-2. Paste in `APMonitor.py` (the source code)
-3. Vibe your changes as you see fit.

-Enjoy!

 ## Default State File Location

 APMonitor automatically selects a platform-appropriate default location for the state file if the `-s/--statefile` option is not specified: